 These coconut brownies are to die for–yes, I said to. die. for.
 They’re moist, full of chocolate and coconut, and rich enough that one brownie is a satisfying serving.

-They also have no flour and no sugar.
+They also have no flour and no added sugar.
 The flour and sugar have been replaced with black beans, gluten free oats, and Sweetleaf stevia.
 Sweetleaf is the brand we prefer in our NorCal Margaritas and what I use in my iced tea.
 They have 21 different flavors and my most recent love is coconut!